shorepine/alles/README.md

 ## Synthesizer specs

-Each individual synthesizer supports:
+Each individual synth is powered by the [AMY additive synthesizer library](https://github.com/bwhitman/amy/blob/main/README.md), you can read more details there.
+But at a high level, each Alles synth has:

  * 64 oscillators, each with adjustable frequency and amplitude:
-   * pulse (+ adjustable duty cycle)
-   * sine
-   * saw
-   * triangle
-   * noise
-   * PCM, reading from a baked-in buffer of percussive and misc samples
+   * pulse (+ adjustable duty cycle), sine, saw, triangle, noise and PCM, reading from a baked-in buffer of percussive and misc samples
    * karplus-strong string with adjustable feedback (can have up to 2 per synth)
-   * An operator / algorithm-based frequency modulation synth, very close to a DX7
+   * An operator / algorithm-based frequency modulation synth, almost perfectly like a DX7
  * Up to 32 biquad low-pass, bandpass or hi-pass filters with cutoff and resonance, can be assigned to any oscillator
  * An additive partial synthesizer with an analysis front end to play back long strings of breakpoint-based sine waves
- * Oscillators can be specified by frequency in floating point or midi note
- * Each oscillator has 3 breakpoint generators, which can modify any combination of amplitude, frequency, duty, filter cutoff, feedback or resonance
- * Each oscillator can also act as an modulator to modify any combination of parameters of another oscillator, for example, a bass drum can be indicated via a half phase sine wave at 0.25Hz modulating the frequency of another sine wave.
  * Control of speaker gain and 3-band parametric EQ
  * Built in patches for PCM, FM and partials